Joren-Vervoort/Codit-project/README.md

 ## How to use

-The machine learning model is trained and saved in the file XXXXXX.
+The machine learning model is trained and saved in the file ML_predictor.ipynb.
 If the user loads the .wav file and specifies the type of machine, the ML model wil predict if a machine is either running normal or abnormal.

 ## Implementation